Polyconseil/getconf/docs/reference.rst

     :param str namespace: The namespace for all configuration entry lookups.
                           If an environment variable of ``<NAMESPACE>_CONFIG`` is set, the file at that path will be loaded.
-    :param str config_files: List of paths of default configuration files to use.
+    :param list config_files: List of paths of default configuration files to use.
                               Provided configuration files are read in the order their name was provided, each overriding previous values. ``<NAMESPACE>_CONFIG`` takes precedence over all ``config_files`` contents.

     .. method:: get(key[, default=''])